Ohio redistricting fight: Was favoring one party allowed? - WHIZ News

 The issue is pivotal to three lawsuits that are serving as the first test of the Ohio Supreme Court’s authority to enforce a new redistricting system overwhelmingly approved by Ohio voters in 2015.

-Wednesday’s livestream of the hotly contested cases was viewed by more than 15,000 people, the Ohio Channel reported.
+Wednesday’s court and government television livestreams of the hotly contested cases were viewed by more than 3,300 people.

 The dispute comes amid the process of redrawing legislative and congressional district maps that states must undertake once per decade to reflect changes from the U.S. Census.
 Wednesday’s arguments related only to legislative maps, not the one for U.S. House districts.

-Note: This story has been corrected to reflect that 3,300 people, not 15,000, watched livestreams of the arguments.